Loading...

 Karin Vogt (Volume editor) Bassey Edem Antia (Volume editor)

-Karin Vogt is a full professor of Teaching English as a Foreign Language at the University of Education in Heidelberg, Germany.
+Karin Vogt is Professor of Teaching English as a Foreign Language at the University of Education in Heidelberg, Germany.
 Among her research interests are classroom-based language assessment and multilingual language assessment.
-Bassey Edem Antia is a Professor of Applied Linguistics at the University of the Western Cape, South Africa.
-His interests span across terminology, language policy, multilingual teaching and assessment, and decolonial approaches to language and text analysis.
+Bassey Edem Antia is Professor of Applied Linguistics at the University of the Western Cape, South Africa.
+His interests span terminology, language policy, multilingual teaching and assessment, and decolonial approaches to language and text analysis.

 Previous